 3. Costa CA, Kohn DO, de Lima VM, Gargano AC, Flório JC, Costa M (1 Sep 2011).
 "The GABAergic system contributes to the anxiolytic-like effect of essential oil from Cymbopogon citratus (lemongrass)".
 Journal of Ethnopharmacology.
 137: 828–36. doi:10.1016/j.jep.2011.07.003.

-Lemongrass are also eaten as food.
+Xiang Mao is also eaten as food.
 It is used as an ingredient in dishes such as Lemongrass and Coconut Curry with Summer Vegetables or Lemongrass chicken skewers.